JonathanKelsi/pwnable.kr/input.md

 ### stdio

 In the stdio stage, we need to send the following bytes to stdin and stderr: `\x00\x0a\x00\xff` and `\x00\x0a\x02\xff`.
 Passing the first one is easy, but the second one is a bit tricky.
 At first glance, it looks like we need to figure out how to write to stderr.
 But, since the program is running on a terminal, stderr is the same as stdout.
-So, we can just send the bytes to stdin, and the terminal will output them to stdout (which is the same as stderr).
+So, we can just send the bytes to stdin, and the terminal will echo them to stdout (which is the same as stderr).

 ```python
 # stdio